Malden, Massachusetts

 Malden is a city in Middlesex County, Massachusetts, United States.
-At the time of the 2020 U.S. Census, the population was 66,263 people.
+At the time of the 2020 U.S. census, the population was 66,263 people.

 History

-Malden, a hilly woodland area north of the Mystic River, was settled by Puritans in 1640 on land purchased in 1629 from the Pennacook tribe and a further grant in 1639 by the Squaw Sachem of Mistick and her husband, Webcowet.
-The area was originally called the "Mistick Side" and was a part of Charlestown.
+Malden is a hilly woodland area north of the Mystic River that was settled by Puritans in 1640 on land purchased in 1629 from the Mystic tribe of the Pawtucket Confederation, with a further grant in 1639 by the Squaw Sachem of Mistick and her husband Webcowet.
+The area was originally called the “Mistick Side” and was a part of Charlestown.
 It was incorporated as a separate town in 1649 under the name "Mauldon".
 The name Malden was selected by Joseph Hills, an early settler and landholder, and was named after Maldon, England.
-The city originally included what are now the adjacent cities of Melrose (until 1850) and Everett (until 1870).
+The city originally included the adjacent cities of Melrose (until 1850) and Everett (until 1870).

-At the time of the American Revolution, the population was at about 1,000 people, and the citizens were involved early in resisting British rule: they boycotted the consumption of tea in 1770 to protest the Revenue Act of 1766, and it was also the first town to petition the colonial government to secede from the British Empire.
+At the time of the American Revolution, the population was about 1,000 people, and the citizens were involved early in resisting British rule.
+They boycotted the consumption of tea in 1770 to protest the Revenue Act of 1766, and it was also the first town to petition the colonial government to secede from the British Empire.

 Malden High School has the second-oldest continuous high school football rivalry in the United States with Medford High School.
 The first "Thanksgiving Day Game" dates back to 1889.

-In the mid-1980s, Malden came to national renown as the location of the controversial Fells Acres day care sexual abuse trial.

-In 2004, a same-sex Malden couple was the first to marry in Massachusetts (and, thus, in the United States) at 9:15 am on May 17, 2004 at Cambridge City Hall.
-Massachusetts was the first state in the United States to issue same-sex marriage licenses.